-Term Definition API American Petroleum Institute.
-ASTM American Society of Testing and Materials.
-Bolt A headed and externally threaded fastener that is designed to be paired with a nut.
-CGVW Combined Gross Vehicle Weight.
-Finger tight Finger tight is a reference position where sealing surfaces or components are making contact with each other and the fitting has been tightened to a point where the fitting is no longer loose.
+Term Definition API American Petroleum Institute ASTM American Society of Testing and Materials Bolt A headed and externally threaded fastener that is designed to be paired with a nut CGVW Combined gross vehicle weight Finger tight Finger tight is a reference position where sealing surfaces or components are making contact with each other and the fitting has been tightened to a point where the fitting is no longer loose.
 F.F.F.T.
-Flats from finger tight.
-GVW Gross Vehicle Weight. hp Horsepower.
-JIC Joint Industrial Council: A standards body that developed the standard sizing and shape for original 37° flared fitting. n/a Not applicable.
-Nut An internally threaded fastener that is designed to be paired with a bolt.
-NPT National Pipe Thread: A style of fitting used for low pressure port openings.
-Threads on NPT fittings are uniquely tapered for an interference fit.
-ORB O-ring Boss: a style of fitting commonly used in port opening on manifolds, pumps and motors.
+Flats from finger tight GVW Gross vehicle weight hp Horsepower JIC Joint Industrial Council: A standards body that developed the standard sizing and shape for original 37° flared fitting. n/a Not applicable Nut An internally threaded fastener that is designed to be paired with a bolt NPT National Pipe Thread: A style of fitting used for low pressure port openings, threads on NPT fittings are uniquely tapered for an interference fit.
+ORB O-ring boss: A style of fitting commonly used in port openings on manifolds, pumps, and motors.
 ORFS O-ring face seal: A style of fitting commonly used for connecting hoses and tubes.
-This style of fitting is also commonly called ORS, which stands for O-ring Seal.
-Pick-Up Header A machine that attaches to a combine that picks up grain that has been cut and laid in windrows. РТО Power take-off.
-RoHS (Reduction of Hazardous Substances) A directive by the European Union to restrict the use of certain hazardous substances (such as hexavalent chromium used in some yellow zinc platings).
-SAE Society of Automotive Engineers.
-Screw A headed and externally threaded fastener that threads into preformed threads or forms its own thread in one of the mating parts.
-Soft joint A joint made with the use of a fastener where the joining materials are compressible or experience relaxation over a period of time. spm Strokes per minute.
-Tension Axial load placed on a bolt or screw, usually measured in Newtons (N) or pounds (lb.).
+This style of fitting is also commonly called an O-ring seal (ORS).
+Pick-Up Header A machine that attaches to a combine and picks up grain that has been cut and laid in windrows. РТО Power take-off RoHS (Reduction of Hazardous Substances) A directive by the European Union to restrict the use of certain hazardous substances (such as hexavalent chromium used in some yellow zinc platings) SAE Society of Automotive Engineers Screw A headed and externally threaded fastener that threads into preformed threads or forms its own thread in one of the mating parts.
+Soft joint A joint made with the use of a fastener where the joining materials are compressible or experience relaxation over a period of time. spm Strokes per minute Tension Axial load placed on a bolt or screw, usually measured in Newtons (N) or pounds (Ib.).
 T.F.F.T.
-Turns from finger tight.
-Torque The product of a force X lever arm length, usually measured in Newton-meters (Nm) or foot-pounds (lbf·ft).
+Turns from finger tight Torque The product of a force X lever arm length, usually measured in Newton-meters (Nm) or foot-pounds (lbf·ft).
+Torque angle A tightening procedure where the fitting is assembled to a precondition (finger tight) and then the nut is turned further a number of degrees or a number of flats to achieve its final position.